TheJanusStream/symbios-avatar/docs/clips.md

 into the public domain.
 This file is the record of whose, from where, and under what.

-## What this is now
+## What it is

-**A development reference, and not a runtime motion source.** It was the second of those when it was imported.
-Epic #237 replaced runtime clip locomotion with the procedural layer, and #248 re-authored the expressive roster as goal-space clips that cost the bytes of their own description; what the artifact is for now is comparison — a second opinion when a procedural motion looks wrong, and the material `examples/locomotion` measures the gait against.
+**A development reference, and not a runtime motion source.** Runtime locomotion is procedural, and the expressive roster is authored as goal-space clips that cost only the bytes of their own description; what the artifact is for is comparison — a second opinion when a procedural motion looks wrong, and the material `examples/locomotion` measures the gait against.

-**It is a second opinion and never a gold standard**, and the reason is measured rather than asserted.
-The owner's report at #237 was that the imported clips do not loop cleanly and that on some of them the body teleports between frames, as if a reference frame had changed under it.
-Both are real, both are now printed by the instruments, and both are properties of the source rather than of the transfer — the collapse rate below says the retarget invented no motion of its own.
+**It is a second opinion and never a gold standard**, and the reason is measured rather than asserted: the imported clips do not loop cleanly, and on some of them the body teleports between frames, as if a reference frame had changed under it.
+Both defects are real, both are printed by the instruments, and both are properties of the source rather than of the transfer — the collapse rate below says the retarget invented no motion of its own.

 ### The two defects, as numbers